I have recently returned from a trip to Afghanistan.

 It is important to remember that large, heavily guarded hotels are an obvious target for a terrorist attack because of the psychological and propaganda impact they have.
 This is especially true in Kabul, where attacks on such hotels are a daily threat.
 The Intercontinental Hotel has been attacked at least twice, while the Serena – a heavily fortified hotel in Shar-e Noh, the safest part of Kabul – was most recently targeted in 2014.

-In Kabul, I stayed at a low-profile guesthouse ($45-75 per night) tucked away in a leafy block in Shar-e Noh.
+In Kabul, I stayed longest at a low-profile guesthouse ($45-75 per night) tucked away in a leafy block in Shar-e Noh.
 The guesthouse is not identifiable as such from the outside – it doesn’t even have a sign – but boasts all the usual security measures of Kabul, including Kalashnikov-clad guards and a concrete maze behind the inconspicuous entrance.
 With its vast green lawn, the establishment was a pocket of peace in an otherwise stressful city.
-I wouldn’t consider staying anywhere else in Kabul; interestingly, the owner spoke fluent Russian.
+I stayed in cheaper hotels nearby in Shar-e Noh on my second visit, but the low-profile guesthouse remains my favourite place to stay in Kabul; interestingly, the owner spoke fluent Russian.

 The situation in Herat, Mazar and Bamyan is somewhat more relaxed.
 Foreign tourists regularly stay in identifiable hotels and guesthouses, and I have not found reports on hotel attack in these cities.
-In Mazar-i Sharif I stayed at Arsalan ($40 per night), which was a bit grubby but otherwise perfectly acceptable.
+In Mazar-i Sharif I stayed at Arsalan ($40 per night), which was a bit grubby but otherwise perfectly acceptable, and Baran Imperatory Hotel ($70 per night), the best hotel in town with a massive terrace outside.
 In Herat, I stayed at Bustan ($40 per night), a recently opened hotel with superb bright rooms and inner balconies which I would highly recommend.
-Against my expectations, all three hotels where I stayed had decent WiFi.
+Bamyan is probably the safest place you will visit in all of Afghanistan: there are several comfortable hotels, and I stayed at Noor Bandqala Hotel ($50 per night).
+Against my expectations, all hotels where I stayed had decent WiFi.